openvinotoolkit/model_server/docs/mediapipe.md

 ## Deployment testing <a name="testing"></a>
 ### Debug logs
-The simples method to validate the graph execution is to set the Model Server `log_level` do `DEBUG`.
+The simples method to validate the graph execution is to set the Model Server `log_level` do `TRACE`.
-`docker run --rm -it -v $(pwd):/config openvino/model_server:latest --config_path /config/config.json --log_level DEBUG`
+`docker run --rm -it -v $(pwd):/config openvino/model_server:latest --config_path /config/config.json --log_level TRACE`

 It will report in a verbose way all the operations in the mediapipe framework from the graph initialization and execution.
-After the model server, you could confirm with the graph has correct format and all the required models are loaded successfully.
+The model server logs could confirm the graph correct format and loading all the required models.
-Note that graph loading is not confirming if all the calculators are compiled into the model server build.
-That can be confirmed after sending the request to the KServe endpoint.
+Note that graph definition loading is not confirming if all the calculators are compiled into the model server.
+That can be tested after sending the request to the KServe endpoint.
 During the requests processing, the logs will include info about calculators registration and processing the nodes.

 ### Tracing